Tugby and Keythorpe

-Tugby and Keythorpe is a civil parish comprising the village of Tugby and land surrounding Keythorpe Hall, Hall Farm and Lodge Farm in Leicestershire, England, part of the Harborough district.
-The Parish covers around 2,200 acres, situated 7 miles west of Uppingham, and 12 miles east of Leicester.
+Tugby and Keythorpe is a civil parish comprising the village of Tugby and land surrounding Keythorpe Hall, Hall Farm and Lodge Farm in the Harborough district of Leicestershire, England.
+The parish covers around 2,200 acres, situated 7 miles west of Uppingham, and 12 miles east of Leicester.
 According to the 2011 census the population of the parish was 330.
 The Anglican parish register for the parish dates back to 1568.
-The boundaries of the parish have not changed throughout the years, meaning that the parish's size remains the same as it did in 1568.
+The boundaries of the parish have not changed since its establishment, meaning that the parish's size remains the same as it did in 1568.

 In the 1887 Gazetter of the British Isles it is suggested that the town dates back to Norman rule stating: "The church has a Norman tower, and is good."

 Demographics

 Population overview

 Over the years the population has been an ever changing demographic, with there being distinct peaks and troughs.
 In the 1801 census population sat at 230 people, which then grew, reaching the parish's peak population of 365 in 1851.
 Population rapidly declined after reaching a record low of 220 in 1961.
 Population then began to increase over time, growing to 330 in 2011.

 According to the 2011 census data, around 31% of the population was aged 35 to 54, and only 9% of the population aged 16–24.
-98% of the population were White British, with only 4 people in the parish identifying as another ethnic group.
+98% of the population were White British, with only four people in the parish identifying as another ethnic group.
 However, 10 people were born outside of the UK.
 72% of the parish's population identify as Christian, 26% identify as having no religion, or religion not stated, and only 0.9% identify as part of another religious community.